BROADSoftware/HADeploy/docsite/docs/index.md

 A typical deployment pattern allowed by HADeploy is to define ‘Application Container’, or ‘Application Lane’.
 Then several instance (or version) of an application can be installed and run in parallel.

+### Kerberos support

+HADeploy is able to deploy application on a Hadoop cluster secured by Kerberos.

 ### Rights management

 HADeploy will manage all permissions associated to the deployed components and resources.